MustiHakan/nPuzzle10411526/README.md

 ## The UI
 ![Alt text](http://i.imgur.com/p5UJqy8.png)

+### Explanation

 ## List of APIs and Frameworks
 - Bitmap
 - Others

 ## The database
-The saved game will be stored within a file, without using a database.
+The saved game will be stored with the _Shared Preference_ method, without using a database.
 This will contain the following:
 - game mode
 - chosen image id
+- number of moves
 - places of tiles